KOICA-SDGs

 3. Graduation Requirements

-➀ Students must obtain 36 credit hours and a minimum average of B0 (3.0) to be qualified to write a thesis and get a master's degree.
+➀ Students must obtain 33 credit hours and a minimum average of B0 (3.0) to be qualified to write a thesis and get the master's degree.

 ➁ Students should pass the qualifying examination of writing a thesis to be held in the first week of the second semester.

-➂ Students should sit for <Korean Language and Korean Culture> and obtain a minimum B0.
+➂ Students should sign up for <Korean Language and Korean Culture> and obtain a minimum B0.
 This course is a non-credit course, which is an alternative course for the Korean language examination.